 Virtual Server (also called port forwarding) allows you to define specific ports (used or required by a specific application) and forward them to a single IP address (a computer or device) on your network.
-Using this feature is more secure compared to using DMZ (see "DMZ" on page 33) in which DMZ forwards all ports instead of only specific ports used by an application.
-An example would be forwarding a port to an network/IP camera (typically on TRENDnet IP cameras use HTTP TCP port 80 for remote access web requests) on your network for to allow remote access to it.
+Using this feature is more secure compared to using DMZ (see DMZ on page 35) in which DMZ forwards all ports instead of only specific ports used by an application.
+An example would be forwarding a port to an IP camera (TRENDnet IP cameras default to HTTP TCP port 80 for remote access web requests) on your network to be able to view it over the Internet.